psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 hostPath:
 - This is dangerous because it mounts a volume from the underlying node.
 - when mounting always use readOnly: True where possible to avoid write permissions.

+#### Managing Secrets
+- Use an external secrets manager (HashiCorp Vault, AWS Secrets) plus an injector such as Vault Agent Injector to j